andry-dev/momiji/CONTRIBUTING.md

  3. Accept constructive criticism.

 Failure to accept the previous rules _will_ result in a project-wide ban --- that's absolute.
-You're an adult, not a children: you should know better.
+You're an adult, not a child: you should know better.

 ## How should I submit a bug report?